-Do not fear dying or suffering--or other end-of-life-issues--before you die.
+Do not fear dying, suffering, or other end-of-life-issues

 "God will not give you more than you can handle."
 This common saying (which many people incorrectly think is in the Bible) doesn't mean God causes all your problems!
 It is simply a way to say that he will be with you, walk with you, and strengthen you no matter what you go through.
 He will help you overcome the fear of death and the fear of dying.

 Note: The phrase "God will not give you more than you can handle" comes from the following verse (which has a somewhat different meaning): "No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it" (1 Corinthians 10:13).

 Look at the confidence Paul, Peter, and John had when considering the suffering Christians might have to experience.

 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
 The creation waits in eager expectation for the sons of God to be revealed.
 (Romans 8:18-19)